StevenBlack/vocab/readme.md

 ### abide
 (used without object): To remain; continue; stay: Abide with me.
-To have one's abode; dwell; reside: To abide in a small Scottish village.
-To continue in a particular condition, attitude, relationship, etc.; last. (used with object): to put up with; tolerate; stand: I can't abide dishonesty!
+To have one's abode; dwell; reside: To continue in a particular condition, attitude, relationship, etc.; last. (used with object): to put up with; tolerate; stand:
+I can't abide dishonesty!
 To endure, sustain, or withstand without yielding or submitting: To abide a vigorous onslaught.
 To wait for; await: To abide the coming of the Lord.
 To accept without opposition or question: To abide the verdict of the judges.
-To pay the price or penalty of;
+To pay the price or penalty of; suffer for.
-suffer for.

 ### abject